Davidfcr/BackendHomework/README.md

 ## Installation on local machine

 Tested on docker version 20.10.12
-Downlaod the repo, and run the following commands:
+Download the repo, and run the following commands:

     1. docker-compose build
     2. docker-compose up